jen67/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists all local variables and environment variables, and functions.
+ a script that creates a new local variable.

+Name: BEST

+Value: School